MATERIALS

 In addition to ceramides, cholesterol and fatty acids are also major components of the skin’s outer layer.

-Using products that combine ceramides with cholesterol and fatty acids helps build a stronger barrier and improves moisture retention.
+Using products that combine ceramides with cholesterol and fatty acids helps support the skin’s natural barrier and improve moisture retention.

-Panthenol can also be beneficial when used together, supporting long-lasting barrier care.
+Panthenol can also be beneficial when used together, supporting long-lasting skin comfort and hydration.

 *This description is provided to help understanding of the general properties of the ingredient.